Public interest disclosure (whistleblowing) procedure

 9. False Allegations

 9.1 A qualifying disclosure that is not confirmed by subsequent investigation, will not lead to any action, penalty or detriment against the person making the disclosure.
-However, individuals knowingly making false allegations/misusing this process may be subject to disciplinary or other appropriate action.
+However, individuals who knowingly make false allegations or who deliberately misuse this process may be subject to disciplinary or other appropriate action.

 10. Victimisation

 10.1 It is unacceptable to subject an individual to a detriment or victimisation because they have made a qualifying disclosure under this policy.
-All such complaints will be treated seriously and may provide grounds for grievance, disciplinary or other appropriate action.
+Any complaints of such action will be treated seriously and may provide grounds for grievance, disciplinary or other appropriate action.
 It is important to note that individual members of staff who victimise or cause a detriment to an individual who has made a disclosure can be named personally in a legal complaint and may be required to pay compensation personally to a successful claimant.

 11. Timescales